-- The amino acid trap should never be exposed to pure water because it will damage the column irreversibly. - Always use high purity chemicals and DI water (> 18.2 Ohm.cm, TOC < 5 ppb) to prepare mobile phases and solutions used in sample preparation. - Borosilicate glass bottles should be avoided at all time in HPAEC-PAD analysis, because borate can leach out of the glassware at high pH.
+- The amino acid trap should never be exposed to pure water because it will damage the column irreversibly. - Always use high purity chemicals and DI water (> 18.2 Ohm.cm, TOC < 5 ppb) to prepare mobile phases and solutions used in sample preparation.
+Do not use bottled HPLC water. - Borosilicate glass bottles should be avoided at all time in HPAEC-PAD analysis, because borate can leach out of the glassware at high pH.